top of page

 5. Covers: All exhibits are to have full covers of the exhibitor's choice for the protection of the specimen(s) being displayed.
 Covers will be provided by the Clash ONLY for 3 gallon entries

 6. Heaters: The show area is normally maintained at a minimum of 70 degrees.
-Heaters are not permitted except for the discus class.
-Entrants must bring their own heaters for the discus class.
+Heaters are not permitted except for the discus and saltwater classes.
+Entrants must bring their own heaters for the discus and saltwater classes.

 Judging